Mateusz-Peplinski/RUST/README.md

 ![Logo](icon/RUST_icon.png)
 # RUST

-RUST is a general-purpose computer tool coded in C# with the .NET Framework.
+RUST is a general-purpose computer tool coded in C# with the .NET Framework(4.7.2) and win32 API.
 ![Application.exe](READMEimg/Capture.PNG)
 <br />
 RUST is a command line interface tool were the user mainly navigates using numbers and the enter key.